-- (1) 12V Ancillary 12 volt to the main Pcb unit.
+(1) 12V Ancillary 12 volt to the main Pcb unit.
 Fused on the Main Pcb at 500mA.
-Output on TB3 (Main)for use on ancillary devices. - (2) PSC Clock output from power supply Pcb to main Pcb. - (3) PSD Data output from power supply Pcb to main Pcb.
+Output on TB3 (Main) for use on ancillary devices.
+(2) PSC Clock output from power supply Pcb to main Pcb.
+(3) PSD Data output from power supply Pcb to main Pcb.
+(4-5) 27V3 DC 27 volt supply from PSU to power load.
+Separately fused at full output current. .
+(6-7) 28V DC

-(4-5)28V DC

-28 volt supply from Psu to power load.
-Separately fused at full output current.
-NOTE Fuses of lower value may be fitted to provide extra protection to external equipment.

-(6-7)28V DC

-The Voltage output should be adjusted to 27.6 volts \pm 0.2 volts. (off load), and with the batteries disconnected.
+The Voltage output is factory adjusted to 27.6 volts $\pm$ 0.2 volts. (off load), and with the batteries disconnected.
+The power supply is temperature compensated in line with battery manufacturers recommendations.

-For details of the battery connections see page 31.
+For details of the battery connections see page 34.